 What is Delegation?

 Delegation allows one subject (the actor) to perform actions on behalf of another subject (the principal).
-This is essential for AI agents, service accounts, and automated workflows that need to act within a user’s permission context.Why Delegation Matters
+This is essential for AI agents, service accounts, and automated workflows that need to act within a user’s permission context.On Behalf Of

 As AI agents become integral to workflows, you need to answer:- What can this agent access? — Agents need scoped permissions